 How to Research Prospects on LinkedIn to Improve Sales

-Read the prospect’s full profile to discover all you can about his or her interests, likes, dislikes, and so on.
-You can do far more than simply scan a person’s profile looking for past jobs and maybe her education to see whether she shares an alma mater with you.
-A person’s LinkedIn profile can be or lead to a gold mine of information about that person.
+Read the prospect’s full profile to discover all you can about his interests, likes, dislikes, and so on.
+You can do far more than simply scan a person’s profile looking for past jobs and view her education to see whether she shares an alma mater with you.
+A person’s LinkedIn profile can be a gold mine of information about that person.

-For instance, people may include links to their own websites, blogs, or company websites.
+For example, people may include links to their own websites, blogs, or company websites.
 Follow those links, especially to blogs or personal websites, and see what you can find out.
 In the prospect’s profile, look over the Interests section and the Additional Information section.
-And don’t forget the Contact Settings section where you can find out under what circumstances this person wants to be contacted.
-Be sure to respect those wishes.
+And don’t forget the Contact Settings section — here’s where you can find out under what circumstances this person wants to be contacted.

 Read your prospect’s recommendations for other people.
-You can gain a lot of insight by seeing what qualities a person likes to praise in other people, especially if your prospect has left multiple recommendations.
-In this way, you also gain insight into the people they trust, so check those people who received a recommendation to see whether you have a connection to any of them.
-If so, ask that person first for an Introduction to your prospect.
+You can gain a lot of insight by seeing what qualities a person likes to praise in other people.
+In this way, you also gain insight into the people he trusts, so check those people who received a recommendation to see whether you have a connection to any of them.
+If so, ask that person first for an introduction to your prospect.